AlttiRi/keep-lister/README.md

 ### Global variables

-There are `folder` and `search` variables in the browser console to hadle entries of "an opened folder"/"search result" in program way.
+There are `folder` and `search` variables in the browser console to handle entries of "opened folder"/"search result" in program way.

 For example: